ches/plex-vimcasts/README.rst

 Thanks
 ======

-This, my first Plex plugin, is essentially a bunch of copy and paste!
+This, my first Plex plugin, began as a bunch of copy and paste!
+(Please Plex, update the documentation for plugin developers one of these days...).

 - Basically a clone of David Leatherman's `Railscasts plugin`_.
 - Rake build script cribbed from Rick Fletcher's `MLB plugin`_.
 Probably